Canadian-Wildlife-Federation/abfishpass/README.md

 ---
 #### 2 - Loading Barriers
-This script loads dam barriers from the CABD API.
+This script loads dam barriers from the CABD API where use_analysis = true.
 By default, the script uses the nhn_watershed_id from config.ini for the subject watershed(s) to retrieve features from the API.

 **Script**